telerik/xaml-docs/README.md

 * **Send us a pull request** - Creating an issue is great — and we certainly appreciate them — but what we really love are pull requests.
 So, if you find an issue in the docs, or even feel like creating new content, we'd be happy to have your contributions!
 If you're just getting started with open source, Git and GitHub, we suggest you first read up on [forking repositories](https://help.github.com/articles/fork-a-repo) and [sending pull requests](https://help.github.com/articles/using-pull-requests), both great articles from the GitHub bootcamp.

-    Once you've read these — or you've already memorized them — you're ready to contribute to the Telerik UI for WPF/Silverlight docs.
+    Once you've read these — or you've already memorized them — you're ready to contribute to the Telerik UI for WPF docs.
 Start by creating a local clone of our repo either using [GitHub for Windows](http://windows.github.com/), [GitHub for Mac](http://mac.github.com/) or your friendly command-line:

         git clone git@github.com:telerik/xaml-docs.git

     Then, open up the xaml-docs folder in your favorite text editor and contribute away!
 Of course, as you work with the docs, we do ask that you follow a couple of ground rules:

     - Fixing grammar, punctuation and other general errors is always appreciated.
 So are changes that expand on key ideas or correct errors in logic phrasing or otherwise.
-If your ambitions are greater, however, and you want to add completely new content to the site — like a new tutorial on using WPF/Silverlight UI with an Atari 2600, for instance — we suggest you contact a member of the team first (or enter an issue!) to vet your idea.
+If your ambitions are greater, however, and you want to add completely new content to the site — like a new tutorial on using WPF UI with an Atari 2600, for instance — we suggest you contact a member of the team first (or enter an issue!) to vet your idea.
     - Each document in this repo contains a section of YAML Front Matter at the very top.
 This content, which looks like the text below, is used by our auto-import tool when content is processed for the live documentation site.
 Please don't edit the content in this section of a document.

          ---